 Vitamin C shouldn’t be used by itself when addressing dark spots, but it’s an amazing addition to an already existing treatment.
 Given that sunscreens can’t fight free radicals, this is the perfect serum to be used while treating dark spots or as prevention of relapses.

 Kojic acid has been going around for a few years and its efficacy grants that it continues to be available in formulas.
-If you’re in the market for a strong depigmenting cream and you don’t have sensitive skin, this is a perfect solution.
+If you’re in the market for a strong depigmenting gel and you don’t have sensitive skin, this is a perfect solution.

 Tranexamic acid has been recently discovered as being active on dark spots.
 What’s more, it even is suitable for those suffering from rosacea, as it helps to reduce the redness from vascularization.
 Therefore, if you’re long suffered from rosacea and cannot tolerate other pigmentation treatments, this is one to consider.